-Roads and parking for each of the parcels are essential.
+Roads and parking lots for each of the parcels are essential.
 The development potential is generally low if such basic infrastructure must be provided by the tenant or developer.
+Currently, the Airport has existing public roads located on airport property that provide access to all development sites on the Airport property.
+Including Airport Access Road, Tarby Lane, and Juliano Drive.
+New developments would likely on required driveway to connect to these existing roads.